 Record Heat In The Gulf Fueled Hurricane Harvey's Deluge

-Hurricane Harvey, which devastated south Texas last August, was powered by what scientists say were the highest ocean temperatures they've ever seen in the Gulf of Mexico.
+Hurricane Harvey, which devastated South Texas last August, was powered by what scientists say were the highest ocean temperatures they've ever seen in the Gulf of Mexico.

 Portions of the Gulf to the south of the Texas coast were 86 degrees Fahrenheit.
 That's several degrees higher than normal — and it's heat that drives big storms.